 Histogenics Corporation (the "Company") was incorporated under the laws of the Commonwealth of Massachusetts on June 28, 2000 and has its principal operations in Waltham, Massachusetts.
 In 2006, the Company's board of directors approved a corporate reorganization pursuant to which the Company incorporated as a Delaware corporation.
 The Company is a leader in the development of restorative cell therapies ("RCTs").
 RCTs refer to a new class of products the Company is developing that are designed to offer patients rapid-onset pain relief and restored function through the repair of damaged or worn tissue.
 NeoCart, the Company's lead investigational product, is an innovative cell therapy that utilizes various aspects of the Company's RCT technology platform to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
 NeoCart is designed to rebuild a patient's own knee cartilage to treat pain at the source, improve function and potentially prevent a patient's progression to osteoarthritis.
 NeoCart is one of the most rigorously studied restorative cell therapies for orthopedic use and is currently in a 249 patient, Phase 3 clinical trial in the United States (the "U.S.") under a special protocol assessment with the U.S. Food and Drug Administration (the "FDA").
-Patient enrollment in this trial is complete with top-line, one-year superiority data expected in the third quarter of 2018, with a potential Biologics License Application ("BLA") submission expected by the end of 2018, subject to successful Phase 3 clinical trial results.
+In the third quarter of 2018, the Company announced that its Phase 3 clinical trial of NeoCart did not meet the primary endpoint of a statistically significant improvement in pain and function in a dual threshold responder analysis one year after treatment as compared to microfracture.
+However, NeoCart did demonstrate statistically significant and clinically meaningful improvements on the dual threshold responder analysis six months after treatment and on nearly all individual pain and function measures when compared to microfracture one and two years after treatment.
+As a result, the Company met with the FDA on October 30, 2018 to discuss the data and a potential Biologics License Application ("BLA") submission.
+The FDA has not made a final decision regarding a potential BLA submission.
+The Company and the FDA are continuing to discuss the clinical data generated to date, the potential need for any additional supplemental clinical data (which may include longer-term data from the ongoing Phase 3 clinical trial or additional studies) and potential alternative regulatory pathways for the BLA to be accepted.